In most organizations, CEO communication has needed a reset for a long time.

 Let’s lead off with a rare candid and comprehensive look at what leaders think about leadership communication.
 This morning, we’ll hear from the researchers who just conducted an original survey for Concordia University’s Luc Beauregard Centre of Excellence in Communication, how CEOs view their responsibilities as thought leaders, brand advocates, CSR drivers, culture whisperers and strategic communicators.
 If we’re going to persuade our leaders to engage in more courageous, strategic and rigorous communications, we’ve got to know where they are now.
 After this session, we will.

 1:30-2:30 • The CEO: Voice of the Company, Thought Leader to Society

 Though many CEOs speak on industry issues, relatively few may be widely described as thought leaders, visionaries who are using communication to reshape the future.
-We’ll learn from two thought-leading companies, Google and Mastercard.
-We’ll speak with Google editorial head Matt Teper, whose Google Ink team defines the voice of the company through speeches, executive presentations, op-eds, blog posts, social media and other platforms.
-Douglass Hatcher drives executive communications and storytelling at Mastercard, connecting senior executives and the company’s core business to societal good.
+We'll learn from two thought-leading companies, Google and Mastercard.
+We'll speak with Google editorial head Matt Teper, whose Google Ink team defines the voice of the company through speeches, executive presentations, op-eds, blog posts, social media and other platforms.
+Douglass Hatcher led thought leadership, executive communications, and storytelling at Mastercard over a five-year period, connecting senior executives and the company's core business to societal good.
 Matt and Douglass will be interviewed by thought leadership innovator Pete Weissman, founder of Thought Leader Communications.

 2:30-2:45 • Coffee Break